fshowalter/movielog-archive/reviews/dont-breathe-2016.md

 :backdrop_placeholder: "data:image/jpeg;base64,/9j/4AAQSkZJRgABAQAAAQABAAD/2wCEACgcHiMeDSgjISMtKygwPGRBPDc3PHtYXUlkkYCZlo91jIqgtObDoKrarYqMyP/L2u71////m8H////6/+b9//gBKy0tPDU8dkFBdviljKX4+Pj4+Pj4+Pj4+Pj47Pj4+Pj47Pj4+Ozs7Pjs+Pjs+Oz4+Pjs7Oz47Ozs7Ozs7Oz47P/AABEIAAsAFAMBIgACEQEDEQH/xAAXAAADAQAAAAAAAAAAAAAAAAAABAUB/8QAHRAAAQQCAwAAAAAAAAAAAAAAEQABAgMSMxQjQv/EABUBAQEAAAAAAAAAAAAAAAAAAAIB/8QAFhEBAQEAAAAAAAAAAAAAAAAAAAEC/9oADAMBAAIRAxEAPwCbVJpTAT3XlGOHlnKm07k5GT84Fxiho4XtcXOELLdqEolf/9k="
 ---

-_Don't Breathe_ offers ample tension but little logic.
+Don't Breathe offers ample tension but little logic.

 The plot sees a group of teens break into a blind man's home in search of cash.
-The script offers an explanation for a man holding so much cash in a dilapidated house, but it’s one the kids could not have known going in.
+There's a reason he's holding so much cash in a dilapidated house, but it's one the kids couldn't have known when they planned the robbery.

-It’s an early tip-off to the film’s biggest problem: it makes no sense.
-The script takes pains to setup explanations for all the character’s behavior, but there’s not plausible.
-They exist only to support the plot.
+It's a tip-off to the film's biggest problem: it makes no sense.
+The script takes pains to explain itself via awkward exposition, but that isn't enough.
+In a good script, a character's actions seem inevitable, here they seem obligatory.

-Consider when the kids first enter they house.
-They take off their shoes.
-The explanation offered is to avoid making noise, but in a creaky old house, does it matter?
-What if they had to escape quickly?
-No, the true reason they have to take off their shoes is so the old man can later develop super-senses and smell them, and thus realize how many people are in his house.
+Consider how the kids take off their shoes when they enter the house to avoid making noise.
+Upon reflection this falls apart.
+In a creaky old house, weight, not footwear, matters.
+And what if they had to flee?
+No, the only reason they remove their shoes is so the old man can later develop super-sense and smell them, because the script needs him to know how many people are in his house.

-Or later, once the kids are inside, their plan is to search everywhere but the bedroom.
-You know, the one place folks would likely keep a large amount of cash?
-The script doesn’t even try to explain this one.
+The inanity continues with the kids plan once they're inside.
+They search everywhere but the bedroom.
+You know, the place most folks would keep a secret stash of cash?
+The script doesn't even try to explain this one.

-Or even later, when the kids find themselves trapped in the man's home.
-The man, who turns out to be something of an aged Wolverine, is armed and chasing them.
+But the worst of the improbable plotting comes when the kids find themselves trapped in the house.
+The man, who bears a more than passing resemblance to an aged Wolverine, is armed and chasing them.
 Where do the kids flee?
-Why the cellar, of course!
-Because that's a natural instinct when trying to escape a house.
+Why, the cellar, of course!
+Because where else would you go when trying to escape a house?

-To the film's credit, it manages to keep you from realizing these logic gaps while you’re watching by ratcheting up the on screen tension to visceral levels.
-I let out a rare gasp when a character gave away his presence via a creaky floorboard.
+To the film's credit, it distracts you by ratcheting the tension to visceral levels.
+I let out a rare audible gasp when one character gave away his presence via a creaky floorboard.

-But as the film goes on this becomes unsustainable.
-Plot twists soon supplant tension as the distraction of choice.
-The film’s already suspect logic goes out the window as gross-outs replace suspense.
+But this proves unsustainable, even for only 88 minutes.
+Plot twists soon supplant tension.
+The film's already suspect logic goes out the window as gross-outs replace suspense.

-By this point I’d lost patience with the film.
-Despite being armed and ferocious, the old man is still blind.
-Grab a hammer, crowbar, or one of the myriad of other tools the film takes pains to highlight, hide behind a door, and club him when he comes into the room.
+By this point, I'd lost patience.
+The old man may be armed and ferocious, but he's still blind.
+Grab a hammer, crowbar, or one of the other tools the film highlights, hide behind a door, and club the old man when he enters the room.

-If may be titled _Don't Breathe_, but a more accurate title might be _Don't Think_.
+It's called Don't Breathe, but a better title would be Don't Think.